The Ringtailed Rhinoceros: Reception

 The film received mixed reactions in August 1915.
 The Atlanta Constitution judged Hitchcock's first screen appearance to be "one of the most amusing comedies ever seen in motion pictures".
-"There is none of the slap stick and horse play in "The Ring-Tailed Rhinoceros", the newspaper added, "It is a comedy of mirth-provoking situations."
+"There is none of the slap stick and horse play in 'The Ring-Tailed Rhinoceros'", noted the newspaper, "It is a comedy of mirth-provoking situations."
 Thomas C. Kennedy, the critic for Motography, focused his compliments on the direction of the film, stating that "Director Terwilliger did not overlook any opportunities in the staging of this thoroughly amusing farce-comedy."
 However, in his review in the August 28 issue of Motion Picture News, Harvey F. Thew criticizes the pace of the four-reeler, noting that "the story is allowed to drag in many spots".
 (Note: News reports and Lubin's advertisements for the film in 1914, even through November that year, describe and consistently promote the picture as a five-reel production.
 At its release in August 1915, it was a four-reeler, which suggests the film was re-edited and cut during the delay between the picture's completion and its initial distribution.)
 He also expresses a general disappointment with Hitchcock's screen debut, observing that the inability to hear him speak in the medium of film robbed the comedian of his greatest strength on stage.
 Thew laments, "One cannot help but wish his words were audible—they look as if they might be good."

 Even within the film's reviews in 1915, the issues and ongoing public debates regarding the "evils" of alcohol versus individual rights arose.
 A constitutional amendment to ban the production, transportation, and sale of all alcoholic beverages in the United States would not take effect until 1920, but some reviewers of The Ringtailed Rhinoceros, including Harvey Thew, recognized the film as not only an entertainment diversion but also a cinematic "preachment for prohibition".
 "The 'preachment'", writes Thew, "is found in an old allegory, in which the ring-tailed rhinoceros is the symbol for the demon of the bottle."